 Thai shrimp and glass noodles or goong ob woonsen is a classic Thai dish that's easy to make and never fails to impress!
-It's great on its own or with rice.
+Ready in 25 minutes, it's great on its own or with rice.
 Even greater accompanied by Thai seafood sauce or Chinese vinegar!

 What Are Glass Noodles?

 In Asian cuisines, we use these noodles in many types of dishes, ranging from soups to stir-fries, salads, spring rolls, or even meatballs and sausages.
 When used in soups, stir-fries, and salads, they tend to absorb liquid quite quickly.
-For a glass noodle soup, a five-minute phone call could mean no soup left!
 So, it's best to cook glass noodles when you're ready to eat them.

 Note: Contradictory to what many people believe, mung bean noodles are not a low-calorie or diet food!